-We’re going with a simple and robust combination of ketchup and steak sauce.
+- Sauce – A simple and robust combination of ketchup and steak sauce.
 This sauce is strong, but not rich.
-Add as much, or as little as you’d like, that’s the best thing about building your own sandwich!
+Add as much, or as little as you’d like.

-Yes!
-Cheddar please, from the deli and thinly sliced.
-It works really well, with the meat and with the sauce.
+- Cheese – Cheddar works really well, with the meat and with the sauce.

-We need to add a little freshness and crunch to our sandwich.
-Let’s go with iceberg lettuce and sliced tomatoes.
+- Lettuce and tomatoes – Add a little freshness and crunch to the sandwich with iceberg lettuce and sliced tomatoes.
 Meatloaf is not fancy; it’s good old-fashioned comfort food so we’ll keep the ingredients for this sandwich basic.
 Just make sure the lettuce is fresh and crisp and the tomato is ripe and juicy.